Fort Miles: Cold War

-Present
+Post-military era

-Battery Smith originally housed the two 16 in guns and is now in use by Cape Henlopen State Park for storage.
+Battery Smith originally housed the two 16 in guns and is in use by Cape Henlopen State Park for storage.
 A 16"/50 caliber Mark 7 gun formerly on USS Missouri (BB-63) has been remounted at Fort Miles as a commemorative display; as of December 2018 part of the wreckage from USS Arizona (BB-39) was planned to be added.
 Battery Herring, originally covered with sand like all the other batteries, was excavated and expanded for use as NAVFAC Lewes.
 That structure was removed with the former administration and barracks facility now a conference center.
 Battery Hunter is in use currently as a Hawk Watch station.
 Battery 519 originally housed two 12 in guns.
 It is currently being renovated for use as a museum, celebrating Delaware's part in World War II.
 Tours began in 2004.
 It has a restored 12-inch gun similar to the original mounted at the south gun block.
 Additionally, it is being used to house a German-built 20 mm anti-aircraft cannon, captured from U-858 after its surrender.
 A former 8 in railway gun, converted as a 9.12 in test weapon, is also on site.
 Four Panama mounts still exist at Battery 22, located near the Beach House within the park.

-Walking tours of the bunkers and other facilities currently being restored are available during the summer.
+Walking tours of the bunkers and other facilities being restored are available during the summer.
 The project falls under the purview of the Delaware Department of Natural Resources and Environmental Control (DNREC).
 Historic interpreters can be seen at the park during special events.
 These events are designed to give the public a demonstration of military life at Fort Miles when it was still in operation.
 Reenactors at the fort portray the 261st Coast Artillery Battalion and Detachment A, 1252nd Service Command Support Unit (Quartermaster Corps).
 Several fire control towers remain around Fort Miles; at least one is publicly accessible.

+Museum

+In December 2021, Fort Miles Museum and Historical Area, Inc. was established as a non-profit 501(c)(3) organization to guide the Fort Miles Museum that interprets the history of the defense of Delaware’s coast and the role of Fort Miles during the Cold War that followed.